frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

 # NAME

-Lasso Regression - A regression algorithm to predict the continuous output with L1 regularization.
+Lasso Regression - A regression algorithm used to predict the continuous output with L1 regularization.

 # SYNOPSIS